John Lee (California politician)

 John S. Lee is an American politician, serving as a member of the Los Angeles City Council for the 12th district.
 Formerly a Republican, Lee is now an independent and is the only non-Democrat currently on the city council.

-Early life, education, and personal life
+Early life and education

 Born in 1970, Lee is the son of South Korean immigrants.
-He graduated from Granada Hills High School and attended California State University, Northridge but did not graduate.
+He graduated from Granada Hills High School and attended California State University, Northridge, but fell short of his last credits due to personal issues following the 1994 Northridge earthquake.